 Semi-trucks are an incredibly reliable form of transportation for many products.
-Without trucking, our entire economy would fall apart as we know it.
+Without these motor carriers, our entire economy would fall apart as we know it.
 If you’ve decided to start your own trucking company or have your own fleet of trucks, you’re going to need insurance.

-When it comes to choosing the right plan for your fleet, there are a couple of things you’re going to want to consider.
-First, you’ll want to know how much semi-truck insurance costs.
-Next, you’ll need to decide which insurance for truck drivers is best for you.
+When it comes to choosing the right plan for your fleet, there are a few things you’ll want to consider.
+First, you should know how much new CDL driver insurance costs.
+Next, you’ll need to decide which type of insurance for commercial truck drivers is best for you.

-Read on to find out how much commercial truck insurance costs and what insurance plan is best for your trucking company.
+Read on to find out how much commercial truck insurance costs on average and what insurance plan will work best for your trucking company.

 Average Cost of Commercial Truck Insurance: What to Know

-On average, commercial truck insurance costs in the state of Ohio are roughly about $15,000.
-The premiums for insurance for truck drivers can range from $12,000 through $20,000.
+On average, commercial truck insurance costs in the state of Ohio are about $15,000.
+The premiums for insurance for truck drivers can range from $12,000 to $20,000.

 These figures depend on several factors that affect the commercial truck insurance cost.
 We’ll explore these factors more below.

-When it comes to how much commercial truck insurance can cost, it depends on a few factors.
-These can include US Department of Transportation (DOT) authority, the vehicle and cargo types, the operating radius, and the driver history.
-Each factor affects how much semi-truck insurance costs and the type of plan needed.
-This is to help cover the driver, the property, and any accidents.
+When it comes to how much full and semi insurance can cost, it depends on a wide range of factors.
+These can include guidelines from the US Department of Transportation (DOT), the vehicle and cargo types, the operating radius, and driver history.
+Each factor affects how much semi-truck insurance costs and the type of plan is needed.
+This is to help cover the driver, the property, and any accident.

-Some insurance companies, like Insura, will offer customers customized truck coverage.
-They can help narrow down the plans needed for the correct coverage for liabilities.
+Some insurance companies, like InsurA, will offer customers customized truck coverage.
+Because commercial truck owners and drivers have different needs, InsurA can help narrow down the plans needed for the correct coverage for liabilities.

-Factors like vehicle types influence the cost because of their size.
-Semi-truck insurance costs vary because of the number of axles and weight.
+Factors like vehicle types influence commercial truck insurance costs because of their size.
+Semi-truck insurance pricing varies because of the differences in the number of axles and weight across units.
 The larger the truck, the more expensive the cargo.

 Driving history can affect the cost of truck driver insurance.
 A driver with a high history of accidents is a higher liability than one without accidents.
 If the driver has a very short driving history, they are more liable than veteran drivers.
+New CDL driver insurance costs might also be higher because they have little to no professional background to base on.
 Different histories may potentially drive the cost of the premium up.

 Legal factors may also play a role in the semi-truck insurance cost.
-Any truck driver needs authorization through the DOT to operate a truck.
+For one, any truck driver needs authorization through the DOT to operate a truck.

 Types of Coverage for Commercial Trucks

-When looking for insurance for truck drivers and how much semi-truck insurance can cost, you need the right plan.
-Each plan for your business will affect the commercial truck insurance average cost.
-Let’s look at the three biggest plans in the state of Ohio.
+When looking for coverage for truck drivers and how much old or new CDL driver insurance costs, you need the right plan.
+Each plan for your business will affect the final commercial truck insurance average cost.
+Let’s look at some of the most preferred plans in the state of Ohio.

 Motor Truck Cargo Coverage